bhumi1102/rails/guides/source/layouts_and_rendering.md

 <%= link_to "New book", new_book_path %>
 ```

 NOTE: The actual rendering is done by nested classes of the module [`ActionView::Template::Handlers`](https://api.rubyonrails.org/classes/ActionView/Template/Handlers.html).
-This guide does not dig into that process, but it's important to know that the file extension on your view controls the choice of template handler.
+This guide does not dig into that process, but it's important to know that the file extension, such as `html.erb`, on your view controls the choice of template handler.

 todo: add transition - so the above is how rails renders responses implicitely.
 You don't even have to have a `render` statement in the Controller Action. when you need to be more elaborate with the type of responses you create as a result of the Controller action, you have 3 options below: